Omoefe-Ugboma/my_resume/README.md

-# Build a Stunning Portfolio with React JS using Styled-Components and framer-motion for awesome Animations
+# This is a Stunning Portfolio with React JS using Styled-Components and framer-motion for awesome Animations

 This repository contains my Portfolio Website in ReactJS. <br />